 - Focuses on project outcomes in addition to deliverables

-The digital PDF and e-book versions of the guide are already available for you.
+The printed version of the PMBOK Guide 7 as well as the digital PDF and e-book versions are available in multiple languages.
 PMI® members can download the guide for project managers for free in the e-book format (PDF) in English and 9 other languages.